 My father paid the gentleman as I already started placing the shirt over my head.
 YESSSS, I thought to myself.
 Finally, here I was to show off my new Dixie Outfitters shirt.
 I could already imagine the conversations I would have with my friends.
 Oh, you have a new one too?
 Check mine out, look how high the ATV is flying in the air with the flag?

 The following week at school, I wore my new shirt.
 I can’t remember whether or not I had a huge response of approval, but I did feel more accepted.
-I felt more confident because I was wearing something they made me belong.
+I felt more confident because I was wearing something that made me belong.
 Something that wouldn’t make me feel like an outsider.
 Something that people would recognize that I was finally one of their own.

 That was me over 16 years ago.
 Since then I have probably worn about several more shirts with the confederate flag before I left for college.
 Did I know better?
 No. I didn’t really have a true understanding of the symbolism behind the confederacy and what it was trying to stand for.
 Do I think most of my friends understood what it meant to wear something like that?
 Probably not for the most of them.

 Do I wear confederate flag shirts today?
 No. I think the older I got, the more I realized who I was versus who I wanted to be because of my peers.
 And honestly, I believe it is because I have had the opportunity to venture forth from beyond my one traffic light town I grew up in that not many do.
-I have had the privilege of meeting various people across the nation, even the world, who have opened my mind through dialog and conversation.
+I have had the privilege of meeting various people across the nation, even the world, who have opened my mind through dialogue and conversation.
 I have learned a little bit more about who I am, and the history of America that makes me an Asian American.
 I have heard the teaching of many renowned people who have given me a fresh perspective that there are things wrong with our system on how we educate our students, and how easily it can be one-sided from an individual perspective.
 I have had the opportunity to fight as an activist and to promote and advocate for a more socially just world that my younger self would never have thought about.

 See, here’s the thing.
-For most of my friends including myself, growing up in the wide fields and one traffic light town doesn’t mean you’re entrenched in the history of racism and white supremacy.
+For most of my friends, including myself, growing up in the wide fields and one traffic light town doesn’t mean you’re entrenched in the history of racism and white supremacy.
 In fact, you’re just being a kid growing up, trying to learn right from wrong, and seeking acceptance.
 You grow up in a place where everyone knows you by your first name.
 You see the same smiling faces at the football game, the local pizza place, and even at church.
 I was surrounded by people who cherished a rich history of traditions that can be comparable to my own Chinese heritage.